5 critical documentation best practices for docs-as-code

 Integrating Hyperlint into Your Documentation Workflows

-Integrating Hyperlint into your existing documentation workflows is a straightforward process.
+Getting started with Hyperlint is straightforward.
 Simply install the Hyperlint GitHub app in your repository, and it will begin monitoring your documentation files for any changes or updates.

 Hyperlint seamlessly integrates with your CI/CD pipeline, allowing you to incorporate documentation reviews and updates as part of your automated build and deployment processes.
 This ensures that your documentation is always up-to-date and aligned with the latest changes in your codebase.